DagAgren/toot-relay/README.md

 * `PORT`: The port to listen on.
 Defaults to `42069`.
 * `CRT_FILENAME`: The crt file to use for TLS connections.
 Defaults to `toot-relay.crt`.
 * `KEY_FILENAME`: The key file to use for TLS connections.
 Defaults to `toot-relay.key`.
+* `CA_FILENAME`: A file containing PEM encoded certificates that will override the system root CAs when connecting to the Apple Notification Service API if set.
+Default: unset.

 ## Receiving ##